waynegraham/registry.clir.org/_projects/2016-digitization-of-the-caribbean-archaeological-archiv.md

 ---
 layout: project
-title: "Digitization of the Caribbean Archaeological Archives of the Yale Peabody Museum"
+title: Digitization of the Caribbean Archaeological Archives of the Yale Peabody Museum
 ---